External (Extraocular) Anatomy

 The choroid is a tissue layer that lies between the retina and the sclera.
 The choroid has a rich supply of blood vessels that nourish the retina.

 The uveal tract is a pigmented component of the eye that is comprised of 1) the iris, 2) the ciliary body, and 3) the choroid.

 The optic nerve connects each eye to the brain.
-It is a structure that sends the picture seen by the eye to the brain so that they can be processed.
+It is a structure (like a video cable) that sends the picture seen by the eye to the brain so that the images can be processed.
 The optic nerves end in a structure called the optic chiasm.
 In an adult, the optic nerve is about the diameter of a pencil.
 There are over 1 million individual nerve cells in the optic nerve.